Why Nursing Stands Out as a Top Career Choice for PCB Students in India?

 1- Complete Class 12 with Physics, Chemistry, and Biology (PCB).

-2- Apply for and qualify for entrance exams like NEET, state-level nursing entrance tests, or the SAGE Entrance Exam.
+2- Apply for and qualify for entrance exams like NEET, state-level nursing entrance tests, or the SAGE Entrance Exam (SEE).

 3- Enroll in a recognized nursing program such as B.Sc.
-Nursing or GNM (General Nursing and Midwifery).
+Nursing.

 4- Complete the degree or diploma and obtain the necessary licensing or registration to practice nursing.